tomjoht/learnapidoc/_docs/resources/docapis_eventbrite_example.md

 ## 3. Construct the request

-Although Eventbrite explains how to pass the authorization in to requests, it's easier to use the prebuilt curl from the documentation code samples, and then use Postman to convert it to JavaScript jQuery AJAX.
+Although Eventbrite explains how to pass the authorization into requests, it's easier to use the prebuilt curl from the documentation code samples, and then use Postman to convert it to JavaScript jQuery AJAX.

 Eventbrite's documentation uses [Apiary](https://apiary.io/), which provides a try-it-out feature (or [API explorer](pubapis_design_patterns.html#interactive_api_explorers)) in the right pane.
 This pane opens up when you click **Retrieve an Event**: